ojus1/Drug-Protein-Interaction-ML/Drug-Protein-Interaction-ML/README.md

     + [LinkedIn](https://www.linkedin.com/in/ritul-patidar/)

 #### Shubham Agrawal
 * Machine Learning engineer and a Deep Learning Enthusiast.
 Have worked on real life projects in image and text processing.
+Have experience in chatbot developement as well.
 * Contact:
     + [Github](https://github.com/agrawals1)
     + [LinkedIn](https://www.linkedin.com/in/shubhamdineshagrawal/)
 #### Ayushi Gupta
 * I love solving real world problems through programming be it through machine learning or a simple script.
 * Contact: